 When there is a gap in the sandbar that runs along the beach, the rip current moves quickly pushing water out from the beach looking for the fastest route back to the open ocean.

-There a different types of rips including fixed rips, flash rips and permanent rips.
+There are different types of rips including fixed rips, flash rips, and permanent rips.

 Fixed rips are some of the most common and sit in deep channels of water nestled between shallow sandbars.
-These kind of rips can stay in the same place for days, weeks or in some cases months.
+These kinds of rips can stay in the same place for days, weeks, or in some cases months.

 Fixed rip currents are easily identified and appear as dark gaps of calm water sitting between the white water and breaking waves.